Ben Whitley’s Background and Passion

 In your opinion, what sets your firm apart from the rest?

 We are a family firm.
-I work with my Dad and Brother.
+I work with my Dad.
 We understand what family means and we treat our clients like our family.
 All clients will have all the resources of our law firm available to help them.
 And those resources are formidable.
 No matter what the case, every client proceeds from a position of strength or we don’t proceed at all.

 Tell us about a case that you are particularly proud of: